jonathanlb/sign-in/README.md

     - `cognito_user_pool_id`
 - You can add a logout button with the shortcode `[sign_in_logout]` to any page containing the `[sign_in_require_auth]` shortcode.
   - Do not use the logout button on pages not requiring authentication.
 The filter will not catch the shortcode and your viewers will see it.
+- For testing, we use the @wordpress/env npm package.
+  - From the plugin directory, run `npm i`
+  - I'm sure I've forgotten all the steps to set up [wp-env](https://www.npmjs.com/package/@wordpress/env), but make sure Docker is running...

 ## Maintainence